byrpatrick/api_standard-library_golang_hello-world/README.md

 go mod download
 ```

-Open the `env.yaml` file at the root of the project and update the values of `auth0-audience` and `auth0-domain`.
+Create the `env.yaml` file at the root of the project and populate it with the values of `auth0-audience` and
+`auth0-domain` parameters as in the following example.

 ```yaml
 auth0-audience: my_auth0_api_audience